 We begin this Self-Help Legal Manual with a section on How to Find an Attorney, because it is always best to have an attorney in your legal case.
 The law is a very complex web of statutes, rules, and case law.

 It is impossible for the average person to know and keep up with the frequent changes in all of these areas of law.
 It is often essential to have an attorney who can interpret the law and advise you.
-And certain trial skills and knowledge of evidence are required to effectively present or defend a legal case at a trial or court hearing.
+Certain trial skills and knowledge of evidence are required to effectively present or defend a legal case at a trial or court hearing.
 Be sure you have explored every option to find an attorney.

 Finding an Attorney to Pay - If you can afford an attorney, get attorney names from someone you trust.
-In Ohio, there is also a telephone lawyer referral service in each major metropolitan area.
-For a listing of lawyer referral services in Ohio, go to the Ohio State Bar Association website at www.ohiobar.org or check the yellow pages.
+In Ohio, there is also a lawyer referral service in each major metropolitan area.
+For a listing of lawyer referral services in Ohio, go to the Ohio State Bar Association website at www.ohiobar.org.
 You can also call your local domestic violence or rape crisis program for names of attorneys who assist victims in your community.
 In addition to paying an attorney directly, their fees may be paid other ways:

-- "Contingency" or "Fee Shifting" basis An attorney may take your case on a "contingency fee" basis, where she or he only gets paid if you win your case, with money damages recovered from the opposing party.
-(Contingency arrangements cannot be used in divorce cases or criminal cases.)
-If your case involves a "fee shifting" statute (such as many consumer protection and civil rights cases), the court may or must order your opposing party to pay your attorney's fees. - Payment Plan, Using Assets from Your Case Some attorneys will let you pay them on a payment plan, or with assets that you may get at the end of a case such as cars, homes, etc.
+- "Contingency" or "Fee Shifting" basis An attorney may take your case on a "contingency fee" basis, where they only get paid if you win your case, with money damages recovered from the opposingparty.(Contingencyarrangementscannotbeusedindivorcecasesorcriminalcases.)Ifyourcaseinvolves a "feeshifting" statute (suchas many consumer protection and civil rights cases), the court may or must-order your opposing party to pay your attorney's fees. - Payment Plan, Using Assets from Your Case Some attorneys will let you pay them on a payment plan, or with assets that you may get at the end of a case such as cars, homes, etc.